aSosunoff/css-intellisense/README.md

 }
 ```

-`cssIntellisense.classesFilePath` can be relative to the workspace root or absolute.
+`cssIntellisense.classesFilePath` can be relative to the first workspace root or an absolute POSIX-style path.
+If `classesFilePath` is empty, `classesFileName` is searched recursively and the first match is used.
+The search skips `node_modules`, `dist`, and `.git`.

 Example with a custom file: